Table of Contents

 Tip

-Add tracking target in the editor
+Add tracking targets in the editor

-To use this method, configure BlockHolder.BlockRootSource to External (default) or Mixed.
+This method requires configuring BlockHolder.BlockRootSource to External (default) or Mixed.

 alt text

-Add Block Viewer for Unity Developer tool
+Add Block Viewer for Unity developer tool

 alt text